 Infertility is not just merely a medical problem but does affect one emotionally as well.
-One has to earn to cope up with the crisis as one comes to know that one cannot bear child normally.
+One has to earn to cope with the crisis as one comes to know that one cannot bear a child normally.

 What emotional responses one faces due to infertility?